webix-hub/docs/data/kanban/kanban_init.md

 Creating Kanban Board on a Page
 ================================

-In order to start using Kanban Board you need to initialize it on the page.
+In order to start using Kanban Board, you need to initialize it on a page.
 It requires 2 simple steps:

-1. Include the necessary JS and CSS files into HTML file.
+1. Include the necessary JS and CSS files into an HTML file.
 2. Call the object constructor.

 Included files